 Research has shown that mouth breathing with the tongue lying on the floor of the mouth prevents the diaphragm from doing its job as a deep stabilizer and has a negative impact on sports performance.
 So the first exercise addresses breathing through the nose with the tongue in its proper position!
-At first this may feel unnatural; however, it is essential to your health and core stability.
+This will take some practice.

-- Say the letter “N” or swallow.
+- Say the letter “N” to find the correct resting tongue position.
 Feel 2/3 of the tongue up against the roof of the mouth, sitting just behind the upper front teeth.
 Close the mouth with lips together and very light contact if any between the teeth.
-You have now found the correct resting position for the tongue.

 #2: Shoulder Free Breathing

 Your neck and upper trap muscles should not be involved during restful inhalation.
-If your chest and shoulders are rising during the inhale, your breath is shallow and the diaphragm is not working.
+If your chest and shoulders are rising during the inhale, the diaphragm is not working.
 Here’s one way to correct this:

-- To disengage the neck and upper traps, press the forearms down while lengthening up through the spine.
-Posture is key!
+To disengage the neck and upper traps, press the forearms down while lengthening up through the spine.

-- With the mouth closed and tongue in resting position, breathe in gently and slowly through the nose as practiced in Exercise #1.
+With the mouth closed and tongue in resting position, breathe in gently and slowly through the nose.

-- For a several breaths focus on the cool air entering the nose.
+For a few breaths focus on the cool air entering the nose.
 Next shift your attention to the belly or rib cage, the 3-D box.
 You should feel either, or both, moving outward on the inhale.

-Remember poor posture can interfere with diaphragmatic breathing.
-Lying down, which places the head, chest, spine and pelvis in a neutral position, can make it easier to activate the diaphragm.
+This position places the head, chest, spine and pelvis in a neutral position.
 Lie on your back with the legs bent and calves supported on a couch or ottoman.
+Let the couch support your legs.
 If you have a tendency to overextend the neck, place a small pillow under the head.
 Tuck your chin down to lengthen the back of the neck.